-Subrecipient Initial(s): UMS 4.2.
-2021
+Subrecipient Initial(s): Date: 4.2.2020

-- in which he or she is directly or indirectly interested, nor shall he or she have any personal or pecuniary interest, direct or indirect, in this Agreement or the proceeds thereof. - 14.
-SUBRECIPIENT'S RELATION TO THE STATE.
+- 14. SUBRECIPIENT'S RELATION TO THE STATE.
 In the performance of this Agreement the Subrecipient, its employees, and any subcontractor or subgrantee of the Subrecipient are in all respects independent contractors, and 18. are neither agents nor employees of the State.
-Neither the Subrecipient nor any of its officers, employees, agents, members, subcontractors or subgrantees, shall have authority to bind the State nor are they entitled to any of the benefits, workmen's compensation or emoluments provided by the State to its - ASSIGNMENT AND SUBCONTRACTS.
-The Subrecipiem shall not assign, 15. or otherwise transfer any interest in this Agreement without the prior written 19. consent of the State.
-None of the Project Work shall be subcontracted or subgranted by the Subrecipient other than as set forth in Exhibit A without the prior written consent of the State. - INDEMNIFICATION.
-The Subrecipient shall defend, indemnify and hold 20. harmless the State, its officers and employees, from and against any and all 16. losses suffered by the State, its officers and employees, and any and all claims. liabilities or penalties asserted against the State, its officers and employees, by or on behalf of any person, on account of, based on, resulting from, arising out 21. of (or which may be claimed to arise out of) the acts or omissions of the Subrecipient or subcontractor, or subgrantee or other agent of the Subrecipient.
+Neither the Subrecipient nor any of its officers, employees, agents, members, subcontractors or subgrantees, shall have authority to bind the State nor are they entitled to any of the benefits, workmen's compensation or emoluments provided by the State to its employees. - 15.
+ASSIGNMENT AND SUBCONTRACTS.
+The Subrecipient shall not assign, or otherwise transfer any interest in this Agreement without the prior written 19. consent of the State.
+None of the Project Work shall be subcontracted or subgranted by the Subrecipient other than as set forth in Exhibit A without the prior written consent of the State. - 16.
+INDEMNIFICATION.
+The Subrecipient shall defend, indemnify and hold 20. harmless the State, its officers and employees, from and against any and all losses suffered by the State, its officers and employees, and any and all claims, liabilities or penalties asserted against the State, its officers and employees, by or on behalf of any person, on account of, based on, resulting from, arising out 21. of (or which may be claimed to arise out of) the acts or omissions of the Subrecipient or subcontractor, or subgrantee or other agent of the Subrecipient.
 Notwithstanding the foregoing, nothing herein contained shall be deemed to constitute a waiver of the sovereign immunity of the State, which immunity is hereby reserved to the State.
-This covenant shall survive the termination of this agreement. - INSURANCE AND BOND.
-17. - 17.1 The Subrecipient shall, at its own expense, obtain and maintain in force, or 23. shall require any subcontractor, subgrantee or assignee performing Project work to obtain and maintain in force, both for the benefit of the State, the following insurance: - Statutory workmen's compensation and employees liability insurance for all 24.
-17 1 1 employees engaged in the performance of the Project, and - Comprehensive public liability insurance against all claims of bodily injuries, death or property damage, in amounts not less than \$1,000,000 per occurrence and \$2,000,000 aggregate for bodily injury or death any one incident, and \$500,000 for property damage in any one incident; and
+This covenant shall survive the termination of 22 this agreement. - 17.
+INSURANCE AND BOND. - 17.1 The Subrecipient shall, at its own expense, obtain and maintain in force, or 23. shall require any subcontractor, subgrantee or assignee performing Project work to obtain and maintain in force, both for the benefit of the State, the following insurance: - 17.1.1 Statutory workmen's compensation and employees liability insurance for all 24. employees engaged in the performance of the Project, and - Comprehensive public liability insurance against all claims of bodily injuries, 17.1.2 death or property damage, in amounts not less than \$1,000,000 per occurrence and \$2,000,000 aggregate for bodily injury or death any one incident, and \$500,000 for property damage in any one incident; and